DamianoBuratto/ABiSS/README.md

 ---

 ## Acknowledgements
-ABiSS was developed by Damiano Buratto and Francesco Zonta.
+ABiSS was developed by Damiano Buratto and Francesco Zonta with the precious contributions and suggestions from Prof. Zhous's group at IQB, ZJU.
 The software is based on various computational biology tools, including Gromacs, VMD, Modeller, and Chimera.